christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 ![Fig.1.16](/images/KujulaKadphises.jpg){:width="400px"}

 Fig. 1.16.
 Coin depicting Kujula Kadphises, prince of Bactria (modern day Afghanistan).
-He was the leader of the Yuezhi tribe.
+Kujula Kadphises unifies the Yuezhi tribes and establishes the Kushan Empire right after the "death" of Julius Caesar/Asander.
+This is not a successor state; it is the same ruler shifting his primary administrative center to Central Asia to manage the Silk Road.
+The "Yuezhi" are the "Iudii"/"Jove" tribe—the same Scythian-Celtic priestly class.
 This regional avatar of Asander/Julius Caesar also connects to the legendary Chinese emperor Yu the Great (original name "Aži" or "Yazhi" (亞茲))?
 Julius, from Ioulius, related to Iove (Jove).
-Iove is linguistically linked to the Scythian tribal name Yuehzi.
-He is "The Jove/Yuezhi King".

 **5.1.1 Julius Caesar was a Title**